docsforadobe/after-effects-scripting-guide/docs/viewer.rst

 **Description**

 Moves the viewer panel to the front and places focus on it, making it active.
-Calling this method will set the :ref:`viewer’s active attribute <viewer.active>` to true.
+Calling this method will set the :ref:`viewer's active attribute <viewer.active>` to true.

 **Parameters**